Specification and Verification

 A specification is in some sense a contract between the implementor of a system and its stakeholders.
 (In some cases this is literally true.)
 It is therefore of interest to make sure that the specification is consistent and unambiguous, and to provide a method for verifying

-In some cases, it is possible to write down parts of a system's specification as statements in formal logic.
+In some cases it is possible to write down parts of a system's specification as statements in formal logic.
+We explore this over the next few topics by using Hoare Logic.

 We define our (simplified) world of programs and their execution via one predicate exec: